FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 An example of a very good commit might look like this: `feat![login]: add awesome breaking feature`

-**Pay attention to never commit your IDS keystore or certificate!
+**Pay attention to never push your IDS keystore or certificate to the repository - not in a single commit!
 Therefore, the `resources/conf` directory is added to the `.gitignore`.**

 ## Versioning
 The Dataspace Connector uses the [SemVer](https://semver.org/) for versioning.
 The release versions are tagged with their respective version.